tbidne/charon/README.md

 ```
 Usage: charon restore [--force] [--no-prompt] [-i|--indices] [PATHS...]

   Restores the trash path(s) to their original location.
-Can use wildcards to
+Can be run with
+  explicit paths, wildcards, or --indices.

+  Examples:

+    Restoring explicit paths f1 f2 f3:
+    $ charon restore f1 f2 f3

-  match trash paths e.g. '*foo*bar' matches foobar, xxxfooyyybar, etc. To match
+    Wildcard search; matches foobar, xxxfooyyybar, etc:
-  a filename with a literal * not representing a wildcard -- e.g. '*foo' -- the
-  * must be escaped (charon restore '\*foo').
+    $ charon restore '*foo*bar'

+    Prints out trash index first, allows restore via numeric indices:
+    $ charon restore --indices

 Available options:
   --force                  If enabled, will forcibly overwrite restored path(s).
+                           Otherwise, collisions with existing paths will either
+                           throw an error (with --no-prompt) or prompt the user
+                           to decide.

-  --no-prompt              If enabled, will not ask before deleting/restoring
+  --no-prompt              If enabled, will not ask before restoring path(s).
-                           path(s).
+                           Collisions with existing paths will either error or
+                           overwrite, depending on --force.

-  -i,--indices             If active, allows deleting by index instead of trash
+  -i,--indices             If active, allows selecting by numeric index instead
-                           name.
+                           of trash name.
 Incompatible with explicit paths.

   -h,--help                Show this help text
 ```